pattenbranden/react-books/README.md

 # react-books

-This application is designed to interact with the Google Books API.
-You can search for books you'd like to read and then add them to the list to view later.
+This application is designed to explore using Mongoose to interact with MongoDB.
+You can add books you'd like to read to the list to view later.
 Then after you've read them you can delete them from the list!

 ## Getting Started